About the Assessments

 All students enrolled in grades three through eight and grade eleven are required to participate in the Smarter Balanced for ELA and mathematics assessments except for the following:

-- Students with the most significant cognitive disabilities who meet the criteria for an alternate assessment aligned with alternate achievement standards (approximately 1 percent or fewer of the student population) will take the CAAs for ELA and mathematics.
-Students who take the alternate assessment in one content area will take the alternate assessment in all content areas, including the Initial Alternate ELPAC and, if needed, the Summative Alternate ELPAC.
+• Students with the most significant cognitive disabilities who meet the criteria for an alternate assessment aligned with alternate achievement standards (approximately 1 percent or fewer of the student population) will take the CAAs for ELA and mathematics.
+Students who take the alternate assessment in one content area will take the alternate assessment in all content areas, including, if needed, the Summative Alternate ELPAC.

 California Science Test